 If you are doing other swaps, such as a Chevy LS motor (yes, people do this swap), you will need to get a bit more creative.
 Chevy LS motors use a reluctor style sensor for their Crank Position Sensors, so you do not have to worry about converting from a Hall effect signal to a reluctor style signal.
 (FYI, the Chevy LS cam position sensor are Hall effect sensors.
 Go figure.)
 Chevy LS motors up to sometime in 2006 used a 24 tooth trigger wheel, but late 2006 and up LS motors use a 58 tooth trigger wheel.

 You will need to use a recalibrator to scale the LS Crank Position Sensor signal frequency to the frequency that the 99-4 Ford PCM expects.
 Since the signals in both systems are reluctor style, the Dakota Digital SGI-5 does not need to be used.
 I think the Dallas Mustang Speedcal should not be used because I believe it will screw up the LS signal for the LS PCM.
 I recommend that the FRPP Recalibrator be used in this application.
 It is not clear if the recalibrator you use will pass the missing tooth information through to the PCM.
 I don't know if the PCM needs the missing tooth signal to work, that this could be a reason this will not work for this swap.

 If you are willing to experiment, connect the input to the FRPP Recalibrator to the LS Crank Position sensor signal and connect the output of the recalibrator to the Crank Position Sensor signal input to the 99-04 PCM.
-You should also use sheilded wire, especially between the sensor and the Recalibrator.
+You should also use shielded wire, especially between the sensor and the Recalibrator.

 CAVEAT: Ford does a really good job of protecting the inputs to its PCMs.
 This connection is very unlikely to damage your 99-04 Ford PCM.
 But until someone verifies that this will work, you do this at your own risk.